openlab-at-city-tech/openlab/wp-content/plugins/mammoth-docx-converter/readme.txt

 As a WordPress plugin, Mammoth uses the JavaScript library mammoth.js to convert documents.
 Mammoth will use the JavaScript global `MAMMOTH_OPTIONS` whenever calling mammoth.js, which allows for some customisation. `MAMMOTH_OPTIONS` should be defined as a function that returns an options object.
 This options object will then be passed in as the `options` argument to `convertToHtml`.
 The [mammoth.js docs](https://github.com/mwilliamson/mammoth.js) describe the various options available.

-`MAMMOTH_OPTIONS` will be called with `mammoth` as the first argument.
+The global `MAMMOTH_OPTIONS` will be called with `mammoth` as the first argument.
 This can be useful if you need to use a function from mammoth.js, such as `mammoth.transforms.getDescendantsOfType`.

 = FAQs =